 Thermal break aluminum: A thermally insulating and low-conductance polyurethane of extreme density poured and de-bridged to separate interior and exterior aluminum window and door components.

 Tilt window: A single- or double-hung window whose operable sash can be tilted into a room to allow cleaning of the exterior surface on the inside.

-Transom: Window used over the top of a door or window, primarily for additional light and aesthetic value.
+Transom: A window used over the top of a door or window, primarily for additional light and aesthetic value.

-Triple glazing: Use of three panes of glass or plastic with two airspaces between.
+Triple glazing: The use of three panes of glass or plastic with two airspaces between.
 Generally refers to a sealed insulating unit.

-True divided lites (TDL’s): Traditional window construction incorporating smaller panes of glass actually separated by muntins, rather than simulating such an appearance with larger lites of glass and a muntin, grid, or grille placed between or on the surfaces of the glass layers.
+True divided lites (TDL’s): A traditional window construction incorporating smaller panes of glass actually separated by muntins, rather than simulating such an appearance with larger lites of glass and a muntin, grid, or grille placed between or on the surfaces of the glass layers.

-U-factor: Rate of heat flow-value through a window, from room air to outside air.
-Also referred to as U-value.
-The lower the U-factor, the better the insulating value.
-U-factor, a rating more generally used in the window industry, is the reciprocal of R-value, a rating commonly used in the insulation industry.
-This means one divided by R-value equals U-factor and vice-versa.
-R factor is sometimes confused with R ratings regarding structural tests on windows that lead to Residential or Commercial ratings.
+U-value: Rate of heat flow-value through a window, from room air to outside air.
+Also referred to as U-factor.
+The lower the U-value, the better the insulating value.
+U-value, a rating more generally used in the window industry, is the reciprocal of R-value, a rating commonly used in the insulation industry.
+This means one divided by R-value equals U-value and vice-versa.
+R factor is sometimes confused with R ratings regarding structural tests on windows that lead to residential or commercial ratings.